 2. It’s about the people

 Effective Enterprise Change Management requires change management competencies to grow throughout an entire organisation.
 To do so, strong and supportive leadership is an essential driver.
 We have previously covered some key components of an Enterprise strategy such as leadership competency, you can find it here.
 It is also imperative to empower the key people in your organisation with the tools and confidence to permeate ECM.
 This may require a specific role to be created to fully support leaders in delivering change management outcomes within their teams.
 Firstly leaders as well as their line managers will need to be trained in their respective roles to be able to successfully lead change initiatives.
 Maybe this network of training programs is an activity you wish to do yourself.
-If so at CMC we offer a Train the Trainer workshop equipping individuals with the ability to deliver the family of Prosci change management training programs internally.
-Don't forget though training is only the start.
-Coaching and post training support activities need to be into your Project ECM plan.
+If so, at CMC we offer the Prosci Enterprise Change Management Bootcamp workshop, equipping individuals with the ability to drive change management beyond the project level, by learning how to inspire and affect the culture of your entire organisation.

 3. Communicate your change messages, consistently